 The UK Dress Code

 Work in abroad sounds like an adventure to many people.
-However, a job search in the UK (United Kingdom) requires more than just the obvious the UK CV writing and translation.You will face issues that probably did not even cross your mind when you start planning to go for a job in the UK.
+However, a job search in the UK (United Kingdom) requires more than just the obvious the UK CV with the UK cover letter writing and translation.You will face issues that probably did not even cross your mind when you start planning to find jobs in the UK.

 Do not misjudge the impact the UK dress code can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.